A group of young people conducting an archaeological excavation

 About YAC

-Our newest YAC branch is Cirencester YAC, based at Corinium Museum in Gloucestershire.
-The club usually meets once a month and is an affiliated club of the YAC network, run by Corinium Museum staff and volunteers.
+Our newest YAC branch is Dereham YAC, based at Gressenhall Farm and Workhouse in Norfolk.
+The club usually meets once a month and is an affiliated club of the YAC network, run by Gressenhall’s learning team.
 Find out about their launch event on the YAC blog!

 A group of adults all wearing blue t shirts.
 Two on the right are holding measuring sticks, whilst the two on the left are holding measuring tapes.